-At Veterans United, we typically complete a VVOE no more than ten calendar days before closing for all hourly, salary, and commission income borrowers.
+At Veterans United, we typically complete a VVOE no more than ten calendar days before closing for all hourly, salary and commission-income borrowers.

-At Veterans United, we would typically seek a full VOE if the borrower qualifies with multiple types of income, or if there's a discrepancy regarding the borrower's dates of employment.
+There are times when lenders will conduct a full, written verification of employment.
+At Veterans United, we typically seek a full VOE if the borrower qualifies with multiple types of income or if there's a discrepancy regarding the borrower's dates of employment.